robert-westenberger/knowledgebase/frontend-masters-notes/typescript-fundamentals-v3.md

   console.log(empty) // its possible to get here (empty string is falsy) }
 ```
-> Common mistakes like forgetting about the possibilities of strings and numbers being falsy can create false confidence in the correctness of your code.
+> Common mistakes like forgetting about the possibilities of strings and numbers being falsy can create false confidence in the correctness of your code. {.is-info}

+> “Untruths” in your type guards will propagate quickly through your codebase and cause problems that are quite difficult to solve. {.is-info}

+> In cases where the rest of your code relies on a particular value being of a certain type, make sure to throw an error so that unexpected behavior is **LOUD** instead of quiet.
 {.is-info}